General Questions

 If you need to analyze larger files, consider compressing them first or contact us for enterprise solutions.

-Our AI video detection model achieves 94%+ accuracy on benchmark datasets including FaceForensics++, Celeb-DF, DFDC, and synthetic video datasets containing SORA and Veo 3 style AI-generated content.
+Our AI video detection model achieves 94%+ accuracy on benchmark datasets including FaceForensics++, Celeb-DF, DFDC, and synthetic video datasets containing Sora 2, Veo 3, Kling, Runway, and Grok Imagine style AI-generated content.

 Accuracy varies by AI generation and manipulation type: